 “I can read you like a book.”

 If you have ever come across this phrase while trying to learn English conversation, you likely found yourself confused and perplexed at its meaning.
-Perhaps you figured out it is an English idiom, or a phrase that has a unique meaning to it that can not be understood from the words themselves.
-No matter if you are one of those people who find idioms amusing or utterly frustrating, they are no doubt important to learn.
-So, what does “I can read you like a book” mean and what are some other useful English phrases to know about books?
+Perhaps you figured out it is an English idiom, or a phrase that has a unique meaning to it that cannot be understood from the words themselves.
+No matter if you are one of those people who find idioms amusing or utterly frustrating, they are without a doubt important to learn.
+So, what does “I can read you like a book” mean and what are some other useful English idioms about books?

-Here’s our list of popular idioms about books as well as idiom examples for each of them:
+Here’s a list of popular idioms about books as well as idiom examples for each of them:

 “I thought it would be hard to get information from him, but he was an open book.”